-Inflammatory bowel disease (IBDAn abbreviation for inflammatory bowel disease, a group of inflammatory conditions of the intestine.
-The two major forms are Crohn’s disease and ulcerative colitis.) is the name given to a collection of otherwise unexplained symptoms relating to a disturbance of the digestive system, and which includes ulcerative colitis (UC) and Crohn’s disease (CD).
-It is a recurrent chronicA disease of long duration generally involving slow changes. disorder, and neither the process by which it originates and develops nor the precise effects of the disease on the body are completely known, however it is thought that they involve both geneticRelating to the genes, the basic units of genetic material. and environmental factors.
+Inflammatory bowel disease (IBD) is the name given to a collection of otherwise unexplained symptoms relating to a disturbance of the digestive system, and which includes ulcerative colitis (UC) and Crohn’s disease (CD).
+It is a recurrent chronic disorder, and neither the process by which it originates and develops nor the precise effects of the disease on the body are completely known, however it is thought that they involve both genetic and environmental factors.

-There are currently a number of different treatment options available and these are primarily based on three major therapeutic groups of drugs called salicylates, corticosteroidsA group of hormones that are produced by the adrenal glands, which sit on top of the kidneys. and immunosuppressants.
+There are currently a number of different treatment options available and these are primarily based on three major therapeutic groups of drugs called salicylates, corticosteroids and immunosuppressants.
 Salicylates and corticosteroids work by their anti-inflammatory effects and immunosuppressants by dampening down unwanted immune response.
 A new class of drugs known as biologicals (such as adalimumab and infliximab) have also recently been introduced and these provide some significant benefit.

-The goals of any treatment for inflammatory bowel disease are of course the rapid induction of clinical remissionThe lessening or disappearance of the symptoms or signs of a disease., then steroid-free maintenance of this clinical remission, together with avoidance of complications and hospitalisations, and the overall improvement of health-related quality of life.
+The goals of any treatment for inflammatory bowel disease are of course the rapid induction of clinical remission, then steroid-free maintenance of this clinical remission, together with avoidance of complications and hospitalisations, and the overall improvement of health-related quality of life.
 However when treating IBD there is often a trade off with the various treatment options available between how safe and how effective they are and the associated side effects.
-With the newest agents mentioned above, possible side effects encompass significant complications such as severe sepsisInfection of a wound or body tissue with bacteria that leads to the formation of pus or to the multiplication of bacteria in the blood. , opportunistic infections such as tuberculosisAn infectious disease caused by the bacterium Mycobacterium Tuberculosis. and fungal infections and development of tolerance.
-There also is a suggestion of an increased lymphomaA type of cancer that affects the lymph nodes, part of the immune system. risk with long term use.
+With the newest agents mentioned above, possible side effects encompass significant complications such as severe sepsis, opportunistic infections such as tuberculosis and fungal infections and development of tolerance.
+There also is a suggestion of an increased lymphoma risk with long term use.
 However these agents have shown improved mucosal healing, are associated with less usage of corticosteroids as well as fewer surgical interventions and significant improvement in quality of life.

 With ulcerative colitis (UC), 80% of cases are controllable with the standard drugs such as mesalazine (trade name Asacol®), and corticosteroids either orally or as local application.
-The cumulative risk of colectomyThe surgical removal of the colon. after the diagnosisThe process of determining which condition a patient may have. of ulcerative colitis can be estimated at 15% at 10 years.
+The cumulative risk of colectomy after the diagnosis of ulcerative colitis can be estimated at 15% at 10 years.
 About 15% of patients become steroid dependent or steroid resistant.
 Of these 80% can be maintained in remission by using the immunosuppressant drugs.
-In acuteHas a sudden onset.
-UC about 40% of patients will require a colectomy, despite the use of much stronger medications such as cyclosporine or infliximab.
+In acute UC about 40% of patients will require a colectomy, despite the use of much stronger medications such as cyclosporine or infliximab.
 This still leaves the group of patients with chronic relapsing UC requiring colectomy.
 These patients either receive long term corticosteroids or biologicals with their associated potential side effects.

 In Crohn’s (CD) disease long-term steroid dependency is in the region of 50% and up to 20% of these cases develop steroid resistance.
 The probability of the need for surgery in the first year after CD diagnosis is estimated at about 25 - 35% for the patient.
-The cumulative incidenceThe number of new episodes of a condition arising in a certain group of people over a specified period of time. of surgery in the first year after CD diagnosis is at about 25%.
+The cumulative incidence of surgery in the first year after CD diagnosis is at about 25%.
 Between 5% and 15% of all CD patients are actually diagnosed by operation, performed mostly for acute abdominal pain.

 The above therapies all work by modulating the unwanted immune response, (which is called ‘immunomodulation’) and as we have seen, this can achieve all of the therapeutic goals for IBD albeit with the side effects associated with such treatments – as discussed above.
-However, a new therapeutic treatment that involves the actual removal of unwanted white blood cellA type of blood cell that protects the body against foreign substances and produces antibodies. activity rather than simply modulating it, (which in medical speak is called ‘selective granulocyte monocyte apheresis’ or GMA apheresis) is causing considerable interest due to its safety profile.
+However, a new therapeutic treatment that involves the actual removal of unwanted white blood cell activity rather than simply modulating it, (which in medical speak is called ‘selective granulocyte monocyte apheresis’ or GMA apheresis) is causing considerable interest due to its safety profile.

-Although the factors causing the first onset or relapseA return or worsening of the symptoms of a disease after a period of remission. of IBD are not completely known, there is clear information that suggests that acute attacks are linked to an increase in the number of white blood cells associated with an over aggressive immune response, and leading to the usual symptoms of IBD.
-As a result of these cells infiltrating the intestinalrelating to the intestines, the digestive tract between the stomach and the anus mucosa or the gut wall, inflammationThe body’s response to injury. occurs that in turn gives rise to tissueA group of cells with a similar structure and a specialised function. damage.
+Although the factors causing the first onset or relapse of IBD are not completely known, there is clear information that suggests that acute attacks are linked to an increase in the number of white blood cells associated with an over aggressive immune response, and leading to the usual symptoms of IBD.
+As a result of these cells infiltrating the intestinal mucosa or the gut wall, inflammation occurs that in turn gives rise to tissue damage.
 During selective granulocyte monocyte apheresis, the adsorptive carriers deplete from the passing blood most of the activated white blood cells whereas beneficial lymphocytes are spared.
 Thanks to its mode of action, GMA apheresis offers a therapeutic alternative to supplement the standard IBD treatments.

 The patient’s blood is drained from a vein in the arm and passed through a special column (called Adacolumn) that removes the unwanted white blood cells and their products.
 The patient’s blood is then returned to a vein in the other arm.
 The session lasts for approximately one hour and the most common regimen is one session per week for five consecutive weeks.
 The drug heparin is administered to prevent blood-clotting during the procedure.